Preferred by many due to their pain free, light weight and tension-less nature, knotless box braids hairstyles are here to stay.

 If you’re one of the talented individuals who can easily braid their hair, doing knotless braids on your hair will be easy.

-You’ll need a big mirror, your preferred braiding hair and a lot of patience.
+You’ll need a big mirror, the braiding hair we linked at the top and a lot of patience.

 Here’s a step by step of how you can do knotless braids on yourself.

 How to do boho knotless braids